 Yes, CTPURA uses IA and PHMSA equivalent forms to document inspections.
-Reviewed inspections and reports from the Random Operators inspection list to verify that the forms are current and that all applicable portions are completed for each type of inspection reviewed a.
-Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process?
+Reviewed inspections and reports from the Random Operators inspection list to verify that the forms are current and that all applicable portions are completed for each type of inspection reviewed

 3 Is state verifying monitoring (Protocol 9/Form15) of operators OQ programs?
 This should include verification of any plan updates and that persons performing covered tasks (including contractors) are properly qualified and requalified at intervals established in the operator's plan.
-49 CFR 192 Part N b.
-Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan?
+49 CFR 192 Part N